-When you backup your iPhone using a Mac, it overwrites the previous backup with the new one.
-Finder or iTunes does this to manage your Mac’s storage and ensure only the latest backups with the newest data are saved and old ones are discarded.
+When you back up your iPhone using a Mac, it overwrites the previous backup with the new one.
+Finder or iTunes does this to manage your computer’s storage and ensure only the latest backups with the newest data are saved and old ones are discarded.
 Overall, this sounds like a great thing, but there is a caveat.

 Why you might want to archive an iPhone backup

-Therefore, before downloading iOS developer or public beta, you must back up your iPhone running the current stable iOS version and archive this backup.
+Therefore, before downloading the iOS developer or public beta, you must back up your iPhone, running the current stable iOS version, and archive this backup.

-After a backup is archived, it is saved and not overwritten when you connect your iPhone to Mac and make a new backup.
+After a backup is archived, it is saved and not overwritten when you connect your iPhone to that Mac and make a new backup.
 In other words, after archiving a backup, you have at least two backups for that device.
-The first one is the archived backup which remains untouched.
-And the other is the normal backup that gets overwritten every time you make a new backup.
+The first one is the archived backup, which remains untouched, and the other is the normal backup that gets overwritten every time you make a new backup.

 You can archive as many backups as you want.
 However, this will quickly fill your Mac’s storage.
 So, limit yourself to one or two archived backups.